This information is relevant to people who live in the UK.

 5. Be aware that most vaccinations are safe for people with epilepsy or who have a history of epilepsy.

 However, if you need to take anti-malaria medication for your trip, be aware that this can cause problems for some people with epilepsy.
-The Epilepsy Research Foundation produces a detailed information sheet about epilepsy and anti-malaria medication.

 6. If you will be travelling abroad, make sure that you get adequate travel insurance.